Buddy Boshers: Minnesota Twins

 On December 14, 2015, Boshers signed a minor league contract with the Minnesota Twins organization.
 He was assigned to the Triple-A Rochester Red Wings to begin the year, and was called up to the Majors on May 25, 2016.
 Boshers made 37 appearances for the Twins, going 2–0 with a 4.25 ERA in 36.0 innings of work.
 In 2017, he began the season pitching for Rochester in the International League.
 He would appear in 38 games for Minnesota in 2017, recording a 4.89 ERA with 28 strikeouts in 35.0 innings pitched for the team.
 The Twins designated him for assignment on January 15, 2018.

 Houston Astros

 Boshers was claimed off waivers by the Houston Astros on January 22, 2018.
 Boshers started the 2018 season with the Astros' Triple-A affiliate, the Fresno Grizzlies, where he had a 3.18 ERA across 41 relief appearances.

 Pittsburgh Pirates

 On August 7, 2018, Boshers was claimed off waivers by the Pittsburgh Pirates.
 Boshers was designated for assignment by Pittsburgh on September 4, and outrighted to Triple-A on September 9.
 He did not see time in a major league game for Pittsburgh, instead finishing the year with the Triple-A Indianapolis Indians, where he worked to a 4.50 ERA in 7 games.
 He elected free agency on October 2, 2018.

 Pericos de Puebla

 On January 14, 2019, Boshers signed a minor league contract with an invitation to spring training with the Cincinnati Reds.
-He was released on March 28, 2019.
+He was released prior to the start of the season on March 28.